 While Hubby and I were not excited about spending money on a dryer, our boys cheered.
 A dead dryer is a chance for them to pull out their screwdrivers and do some exploring.
 We let them tear old appliances apart so they can learn how they work and practice using tools.

-How to Sell Scrap Metal for Cash
+How to Sell Broken Appliances for Cash

 Let’s talk about some different ways to sell scrap metal for extra cash.

-Old Dryers and Appliances
+Old Dryers and Broken Appliances

 Be aware that many places won’t accept items with Freon (such as refrigerators and freezers).
 You usually have to pay to dispose of those things.
 (Though sometimes you can get someone on Craigslist to take them away for free, even if they don’t work at all.)